Field trials of wheat biofortified to produce white flour with extra iron have begun following approval by the Government.

 The crop trials, if successful, will remove the need for this process by producing a line of wheat in which the plant itself produces 20 micrograms of iron per gram.

-Dr Janneke Balk, project leader at the John Innes Centre explained: “We’ve targeted white flour because after years of campaigns to get people to eat wholemeal products, many people still prefer white bread and muffins.
+Dr Janneke Balk, Group Leader at the John Innes Centre explained: “We’ve targeted white flour because after years of campaigns to get people to eat wholemeal products, many people still prefer white bread and muffins.

 Also, wholemeal flour which uses the bran and wheat-germ portions of the seed, contains more iron but it is not all absorbed into the body.
 By producing high-iron white flour we can reach more people and make the biggest impact on public health.”